JeremyYeaton/starter-academic/content/authors/admin/_index.md

 I'm a PhD student in Language Science at the University of California, Irvine.
 I'm generally interested in how language--particularly syntax--is stored, structured, and processed in the brain.
 My main question is whether sentence production and comprehension rely on identical, distinct, or partially shared neural systems.
 I use a mixed-methods approach which involves a combination of quantitative, qualitative, computational, and neuroimaging methods.
 I am advised by Greg Hickok at UC Irvine, and William Matchin at the University of South Carolina.

-**I am looking for postdoc positions in the cognitive neurobiology of language to start fall 2025.
+**I am looking for postdoc positions in the cognitive neurobiology of language to start Fall 2025.
 If you think that I would be a good fit for your lab, please send me an email!**

 <!-- At the moment, they're looking at the lemma level (i.e.: the representation of words in the brain before you put sounds to them).
 They also have collaborators around the world looking at anything from theoretical syntax to baboon memory. -->